libbusUA/CMPUT404-assignment-css-hell/README.md

 Textual content is copyright Jacob Libbus (C) 2023 under the CC-BY-SA 4.0 unported license.
-Attribution should be a hyperlink to the repository and (C) 2023 Jacov Libbus visibile in the text.
+Attribution should be a hyperlink to the repository and (C) 2023 Jacob Libbus visibile in the text.

 Code is licensed under the Apache 2.0 license.